bilke/Craft-Docs/source/templating/reference/variables/craft.entries.rst

 .. code-block:: html

-    Total entries: {{ blx.entries.total() }}
+    Total entries: {{ craft.entries.total() }}

 Tailoring the Results
 ---------------------

-Calling ``blx.entries.find()`` by itself is going to return the last 100 live entries in your site.
+Calling ``craft.entries.find()`` by itself is going to return the last 100 live entries in your site.
 If that happens to be exactly what you needed, great!
 But most likely you’ll want to customize the results a bit.

-Blocks supports a number of parameters that should help you do just that.
+Craft supports a number of parameters that should help you do just that.

 Parameter Syntax
 ~~~~~~~~~~~~~~~~

-There are two ways you can add parameters to your ``blx.entries`` tag:
+There are two ways you can add parameters to your ``craft.entries`` tag:

 1. You can chain the parameters together as additional functions before reaching the output function::

-      blx.entries.section('blog').authorId(10).find()
+      craft.entries.section('blog').authorId(10).find()

 2. You can pass your parameters as an argument to the output functions::

-      blx.entries.find({ section: 'blog', authorId: 10 })
+      craft.entries.find({ section: 'blog', authorId: 10 })

 Both of these ways are perfectly valid, and each have their place.
 The former is more readable, but with the latter syntax, parameters can be defined once, and reused: